Jip-Hop/sedunlocksrv-pba/DEPLOYMENT-WORKFLOW.md

 2. Enter the initial password (`test`) to unlock the drive
 3. After unlock, use the **Password Change** tab to set your real password
 4. Press **Boot** (kexec warm handoff) or **Reboot** to continue into the OS

+If the web interface is unreachable because the network settings were wrong, use the physical console TUI.
+Press any key, choose `Network`, set single vs bond mode and DHCP/static IPv4 values, then apply.
+This rewrites the runtime network keys in `/etc/sedunlocksrv.conf` and runs the PBA network helper for the current boot only.
+Rebuild and reflash with corrected `build.conf` values to make the fix persistent across PBA reboots.

 ---